 5. In a relationship, you are there for each other

-You don’t expect the person you are dating to come home with chicken soup when you have a bad cold.
-That is what partners do.
+Is there any difference between dating and relationship, emotionally?
+Absolutely, there is.
+It’s almost like the whole face of your relationship changes.
+You don’t expect the person you are ‘dating’ to come home to you with chicken soup when you have a bad cold.
+That is what partners in relationships do.
 They take care of you in your worst times.

-6. Expectations flower in a relationship
+6. Expectations bloom in a relationship

-7. Conversations about “us”
+7. Conversations are now about “us”

 8. The girlfriend or boyfriend title

-If they introduce you as their girlfriend or boyfriend to their friends or family, then it’s official.
+If they introduce you as their girlfriend or boyfriend to their friends or family, then it’s certainly official.
 You are already a couple!
 You don’t need to rack your brain thinking about it.
 Defining your relationship in public is the cherry on top and is the last checkpoint for exclusive dating.